 The technology was developed by ToyTalk, a company that cut it’s voice-recognition chops on mobile apps for children that allow them to hold conversations with make believe characters, like The Winston Show:

 Hello Barbie is an example of an “Internet of Things” toy.
 The toy combines a WiFi Internet connection with ToyTalk’s voice recognition technology and data processing in the cloud.
-Here’s a trade show demonstration of the toy:
+Here’s a demonstration of the toy:

 This story fascinates me because there are so many implications to consider; here are six things to think about: